Memorial Day Weekend Ahead

 Ed

-There are no Swing Trade Ideas for your watchlist today.
+No Trade ideas for today.
 Trade smart, take profits along the way and trade your plan.
 Also, don’t forget to check for upcoming earnings.
 Finally, remember that the stocks/etfs we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.